Bone pain is often described as a deep or penetrating pain. It often is worse at night and when you move the affected limb.

 - bone cancer

-- metastatic malignancy (cancer that has spread from the point of origin)
+- cancer that has spread from the point of origin, or metastatic malignancy

-- interruption in the blood supply (as in sickle cell anemia, for example)
+- interruption in the blood supply caused by conditions like sickle cell anemia

 - the location of your pain